CharlieRKNULondon/Summative1-Tasks/README.md

  **-** Random (Python Library)

+### How to Get an IDE

+#### What is an IDE?
+An Integrated Development Environment (IDE) is a software application that provides tools to write, debug, and run code.
+Examples include PyCharm, Visual Studio Code, or IDLE (included with Python).

+#### Steps to Install an IDE:

+#### PyCharm:

+Visit https://www.jetbrains.com/pycharm/ and download the Community Edition (free).

+Follow the installation instructions for your operating system.

+#### Visual Studio Code:

+Visit https://code.visualstudio.com/ and download VS Code.

+Install the Python extension from the Extensions Marketplace.

  ### How to Play

  1. Download the Python File and run the game in any IDE of your choice